On the Expressiveness and Length Generalization of Selective State-Space Models on Regular Languages: Experimental Analysis of SD-SSM on Regular Languages

 \subsection{Nonlinear Readout Hurts State Tracking}

 We additionally ablate the \name readout.
 Apart from the desire for simplicity, the \name's readout also emerged from the observation that a more complex readout has detrimental effects on the length generalization.
 On the Arithmetic task, we conducted extensive experiments in which the linear layer in \name's readout was replaced by a standard two-layer MLP with the ReLU non-linearity.
 The hidden layer of the MLP was configured to consist of 64 units, equal to the state size of the model.
-We varied the learning rate, the $p$ parameter in $l_p$ normalization, and we experimented with two regularization techniques, weight decay and dropout on the intermediate activations of the MLP readout.
+We varied the learning rate in \{2e-5, 1e-4, 5e-4\}, the $p$ parameter in $l_p$ normalization in \{1.1, 1.2, 1.3\}, and we experimented with two regularization techniques, weight decay in \{0, 1e-4, 1e-3\} and dropout in \{0.1, 0.2, 0.5\} on the intermediate activations of the MLP readout.
 The best accuracy was achieved by using weight decay.
 The model achieves an accuracy of $71.9\%$, significantly below $99.9\%$ achieved by the linear readout \name.
 Further results are shown in Appendix~C.